 3. Resolving clashes - Speeding up the clash resolution process

 Of course, there are many times when a clash is, in fact, a clash.
-In these cases, BIM 360 offers a robust issue workflow and 3D pushpins to communicate the problem, assign an owner and track the status of the issue to resolution.
+In these cases, BIM 360 offers a robust issue workflow to communicate the problem.
+As clashes are reviewed, teams can assign a single clash or group of clashes to an owner.

 Adding automation to the BIM coordination process with construction software like BIM 360 can offer significant advantages over a typical coordination workflow -- real-time identification of coordination issues as models are published, reducing the noise of items that are not clashes, and simple, traceable resolution of coordination issues.